CtrlK

 Completeness

-Clearly answers both 'what' (frontend patterns for Rails using Slim, Stimulus, CSS/Optics) and 'when' with an explicit 'Use when...' clause listing specific trigger scenarios like building views, adding interactivity, styling, and mentioning specific technologies.
+Clearly answers both 'what' (frontend patterns for Rails using Slim, Stimulus, CSS with Optics) and 'when' (explicit 'Use when...' clause listing trigger scenarios like building views, adding interactivity, styling, and specific technology mentions).

 3 / 3